The Hit List is an original Project Astral series that explores deaths in the hip hop universe.

 “Death Row associate Big Jake“

 Big Jake was part of Death Row Record’s marketing team and had just been released from prison.
-Also in-attendence were Sean “Puffy” Combs and his bodyguard Anthony “Wolf” Jones.
+Also in-attendance were Sean “Puffy” Combs and his bodyguard Anthony “Wolf” Jones.
 Following the party at Platinum City Club, a shooting busted-out and “Wolf” Jones had shot Big Jake three times.
 Big Jake died a couple of weeks later from his injuries.

 The first attack on his life took place at Quad Recording Studios on November 29th, 1994.
 Tupac was robbed at gunpoint and shot five times in the studio lobby.
 This would be his inspiration for the album “All Eyez On Me” and for the single “Hit ‘Em Up,” a vicious diss song aimed towards the Notorious B.I.G., Bad Boy Records and their affiliates.